Laplacian with singular drift in a critical borderline case: Introduction and result

-Let us first explain where does the ``sub-critical'' condition $\delta<4$ come from.
-The authors of \cite{KS} proved, among many other results, that one can construct a strongly continuous semigroup corresponding to parabolic equation \eqref{eqp1} (so, $a=I$) for all $\delta<4$, rather than simply $\delta<1$ as in the KLMN theorem, by working in $L^p$, $p > \frac{2}{2-\sqrt{\delta}}$.
+\begin{remark}[On the sub-critical condition $\delta<4$] Let us explain where does condition $\delta<4$ come from.
+The authors of \cite{KS} proved, among many other results, that one can construct a strongly continuous semigroup corresponding to parabolic equation \eqref{eqp1} for all $\delta<4$ by working in $L^p$, $p > \frac{2}{2-\sqrt{\delta}}$.
 The following calculation illustrates this.
 Consider initial-value problem